Sauceke/LoveMachine/.github/ISSUE_TEMPLATE/template-1-technical-problem.md

 ---
-name: Technical problem
+name: I have a technical problem
-about: I need help in using the plugin
+about: ''
 title: ''
 labels: ''
 assignees: ''